HackRVA/memberdashboard/models/README.md

 # Models
-This directory contains structs that represent requrest and response objects for our rest api.
+This directory contains structs that represent request and response objects for our rest api.